mebusy/notes/dev_notes/vim.md

 <h2 id="b492b625b61dc9e4718c98561d7b0296"></h2>

-### Advance g
+### Advanced `g`

+1. handle long text
-- gj/gk/... g$,g0
+    - gj/gk/gh/gl g$,g0
-    - move on a visual line, not vim line
+        - move on a **visual line**, not vim line
 - gq  (useful when you work with markdown )
     - format whole line in sperate lines
+2. capitalization
+    - cap, uncap
     - gu, gU, g~
-    - cap, uncap
+3. open file by filename where your cursor on
     - gf
-    - open file (filename where your cursor on )
+4. reselect (jump back to you last visual selection)
     - gv
-    - go back to you last visual selection
+    - visual select something,   go to another place and do some other job, `gv` to reselect the visual text
+5. conjoin lines, but without leaving space between them ( unlike J )
     - gJ
-    - conjoin lines, but without leaving space between them ( unlike J )
+6. jump back to last edit position
     - g;
     - jump back to the previous position where a change was made in the current buffer.